 The Trunki can be towed or the child can make it go with their feet but it’s not a small case so don’t expect your child to carry it.

-Kids clothes are smaller and lighter than adult clothes so you should be able to use this to pack the clothes for your child's trip if you pack in moderation.
+Kids clothes are smaller and lighter than adult clothes so you will be able to use this to pack the clothes for your child’s trip if you pack in moderation.

-If you kid is happy to sit and be towed then the Trunki is great, but if they are very energetic then it could simply be too much fun to be useful in busy airports.
+If your kid is happy to sit and be towed then the Trunki is great, but if they are very energetic then it could simply be too much fun to be useful in busy airports.
+And you’ll be the one responsible for it.

 It’s important to distinguish from a carry on bag for kids that you will carry for them and a carry on bag for kids that they will carry themselves.

-Some people complain about this bag being too small but I think what they really want is an adult sized carry on with kids styling.
+Some people complain that this bag is too small but I think what they really want is an adult-sized carry on with kids styling.

-This bag is meant to be used by the child and I'd say it works well for kids from age 3 to 8.
+Toddler rolling luggage is built at a scale to be wheeled by the child and I’d say it works well for kids from age 3 to 5.

-It's hard to pick a winner in these tests but the Skip Hop just ticked all the right boxes.
+It’s hard to pick a winner in these tests but this cute little pull along just ticked all the right boxes.

 It’s cheap, great fun, just the right size for kids to handle and you can use it to pack a complete kids packing list for short trips.

-The Stephen Joseph is a pretty girls rolling carry on that would suit ages 3 - 9.
+The Stephen Joseph is a pretty suitcase for kids that would suit ages 3 – 9.

 It’s got side pockets and a front pocket and a pocket inside too.
 It’s got pockets galore!

 This was a bugbear of mine since girls can like dinosaurs and boys can like horses.
-Perhaps some more gender neutral designs would be nice.
+Perhaps some more gender-neutral designs would be nice.
+I don’t agree in this day and age with labeling bags as “girls rolling luggage” or “boys rolling luggage”.

 I always feel that you are paying a little extra for the branding and that a similar unbranded suitcase would be significantly cheaper.